Margaret Taylor: Later life and death

 Though Taylor was invited to stay in the White House as long as necessary, she left the evening of her husband's state funeral, and she left Washington a week later.
 She stayed with her daughter Ann in Baltimore for three months before taking up residence with her daughter Betty in Pascagoula, Mississippi.
 She lived away from the public eye for the rest of her life, never talking about the White House.
 It is believed that she spent her final years teaching Sunday school.
-Taylor died of a fever on August 14, 1852 and was buried by her husband at what is now the Zachary Taylor National Cemetery.
+Taylor died of a fever on August 14, 1852, and was buried beside her husband at what is now the Zachary Taylor National Cemetery.
 At the time of her death, she had the shortest post White House life of any first lady at two years and 36 days, but she would only briefly hold this record, as her successor Abigail Fillmore died the following year mere weeks after leaving the White House.

 Legacy

 Taylor is described as "mysterious" due to her relative obscurity.
 Many contemporary reports erroneously described her as a heavy pipe smoker, though she detested tobacco.
 Contemporary biographers of Zachary Taylor during his time as a general gave little acknowledgement of his wife, with one merely portraying her as ill and frail and another neglecting to mention her at all outside of a footnote.
 Her performance as first lady is regarded poorly by historians, and she is typically placed in the bottom five of first ladies in polling of historians by the Siena Research Institute.
 None of her letters are known to have survived, and she is regarded as having played no role in her husband's administration.

 For many years no portraits or photographs of Taylor could be fully authenticated, and none were known to exist.
 In portrait galleries of the first ladies, Taylor's portrait was typically substituted with that of her daughter Elizabeth.
-In 2010 a tinted sixth plate ambrotype portrait of Taylor surfaced.
+In 2010 a tinted ambrotype portrait of Taylor surfaced.
 This particular image seems to have been the model for most depictions of her.
 For many years, the only known image of Taylor was an engraving issued by the U.S. Government in 1902.
 Heritage Auctions offered a ninth plate daguerreotype of the First Lady, a Taylor family heirloom, in November 2010, identifying it then as one of only two known photographs.
 This is the one loaned by her daughter, White House Hostess Betty Taylor Bliss Dandridge, to be used as the model for the engraving.